-The National Institute of Mental Health (NIMH) funded T32 Training Program in Emotion Research at the University of Wisconsin-Madison will have one, 3-year postdoctoral position starting in Fall of 2019.
-For more information, please visit www.emotion.wisc.edu.
+The National Institute of Mental Health (NIMH) funded Training Program in Emotion Research at the University of Wisconsin-Madison will have two, 3-year post-doctoral positions starting in Fall 2021.
+Applications are due on Sunday, January 31, 2021.
+For more information, please visit emotion.wisc.edu/.

-Dr. Richard Davidson: Dr. Davidson’s Center for Healthy Minds is recruiting a post-doctoral fellow to work with Dr. Melissa Rosenkranz.
-Melissa’s research investigates the neural processes that underlie the relationship between emotion and inflammation in both healthy individuals and those with chronic inflammatory conditions such as asthma.
+Melissa A. Rosenkranz: Dr. Rosenkranz’s research investigates the neural processes that underlie the relationship between emotion and inflammation in both healthy individuals and those with chronic inflammatory conditions such as asthma.
 She also studies the mechanisms through which behavioral interventions, like mindfulness-based stress reduction can buffer the effects of stress and emotion on immune system function.
-Melissa’s research employs both fMRI and PET imaging modalities, as well as a diverse set of peripheral physiological, immune and endocrine measures.
-For more specific information: https://centerhealthyminds.org/assets/files-resources/Postdoctoral.fellow.recruitment.pdf
+Her research employs both fMRI and PET imaging modalities, as well as a diverse set of peripheral physiological, immune and endocrine measures.
+For more specific information: Post-doctoral Fellow Recruitment

 - Cover Letter: Identify the program faculty member(s) with whom you wish to train